twh9811/QuackersWebstore/docs/DesignDoc.md

 Another class that supports the information expert principle is the Accounts class.
-The Accounts class is responsible for updating the profile information and this is important as the Accounts class holds a profile object.
-Since the account class holds a profile object, it is appropriate to give the Accounts class the responsibility of updating the profile information.
+The Accounts class is responsible for updating the profile information and this is important as the Accounts class has the necessary fields, such as address.
+Since the account class holds these fields, it is appropriate to give the Accounts class the responsibility of updating the profile information.

 ![Account UML Diagram](UML%20Diagrams/Account.png)